-This is the forty ninth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Labuan, Malaysia.
+This is the forty-ninth in a series of reviews of the best dive resort locations around the world.
+In this post, the focus is on Labuan, Malaysia.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Have you ever been diving in Labuan before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.